lukekedz/ReviewPresentation/README.md

 - [ ] Add Karma integration tests.
 - [ ] Add jspm build script to bundle and minify.
 - [ ] Investiage getting istanbul to run when mocha tests are transpiled on the fly.
 May have to transpile to folder.
+- [ ] Add blog post about this project and unit testing.

 ## Prerequisites
 Before you can run this code locally on your system, you'll need to load the following software: